Premian-Labs/range-order-bot/README.md

 ## Setup
 1. Clone the repository on a local computer.
-2. Run `./abi.sh` in the command line within the directory (this should generate an `abi` folder in the root directory).
-3. While in the root directory, run `yarn install` to install package dependencies (this will also generate a `typechain` folder).
+2. While in the root directory, run `yarn install` to install package dependencies (this will also generate a `typechain` folder).
-4. Create a `.env` file using the same format at the example and add necessary information.
+3. Create a `.env` file using the same format at the example and add necessary information.
 Note that ENV should either be `development` or `production`.
-5. Navigate to `src/config/liquiditySettings.ts` and review each and ever setting.
+4. Navigate to `src/config/liquiditySettings.ts` and review each and ever setting.
 Instructions & descriptions of settings are provided in the file.
-6. Run `yarn start` in the command line to run the range order bot.
+5. Run `yarn start` in the command line to run the range order bot.